Boudoir Posing Guide

 The easiest way for you to start building your confidence is to practice posing in front of the mirror.

-Start by turning up the music (something upbeat) and at the same time try on all the outfits you plan on bringing with you.
+Start by turning up the music (something upbeat) and at the same time try on all the outfits you plan on bringing with you to the session.
 Use the examples below to get you started, but be sure to introduce some poses of your own that you think will be great.

 It's all about expressions